ViteStudio-Tech/ueVite-Get/README.md

   	With the deeper integration UE5 Epic's features: Lumen/Nanite/VSM/Virtual Textures/TSR/Substrate/Chaos Cloth/Hair, the render thread became larger and more fragment, also PSOs have become increasingly heavier.
 Affecting the whole Renderer performance in any circumstance.

 * Removal of Blueprint Nativization
   	Blueprint VM is a notoriously slow runtime.
-For simple gameplay logic, it is typically 50–80× slower than equivalent native C++ code, while algorithm-heavy workloads, such as bubble sort, node-heavy operations, or pathfinding, can be 170–400× slower.
+For simple gameplay logic, it is typically 50–80× slower than equivalent native C++ code, while algorithm code loads, such as bubble sort, node operations, or pathfinding, can be 150–400× slower.
 In Unreal Engine 4, this overhead was largely mitigated by Blueprint Nativization, which converted Blueprint bytecode into native C++ during packaging, producing code that was typically around 10× faster than Blueprint VM execution.
-Given that most Unreal Engine projects rely heavily on Blueprints, especially through plugins and third-party code, this can make UE4 effectively many times faster in Game Thread execution for many real-world projects.
+Given that most Unreal Engine projects rely heavily on Blueprints, particularly through plugins and third-party code, this can make UE4’s Game Thread substantially faster in many real-world projects, reducing input latency, improving responsiveness and allowing for higher simulation scale.

 * Volumetric effects, Fog and several other Engine Shaders There is a large performance regression on the systems/materials that handle Volumetrics, Fog,Sky and many other default engine Shaders; increased shader complexity further beyond the base material cost increases